 Moreover, as companies struggle to keep up, the threat landscape continues to evolve.
 Attacks are becoming much more sophisticated and targeted.
 A breach of your company’s network security using cleverly designed emails is no longer the typical attack vector.
 The new frontier is through blended threats that employ social engineering techniques, zero-day attacks, and advanced persistent threats.
 Facebook and other social networking sites, for example, have blurred the lines between our work and personal lives.
 And this blurred space has a whole new threat avenue for attackers to gain access to the corporate and personal information we exchange on these sites.
 Keeping up with the most recent routes of attack is no small task, especially for a smaller business whose staff may be quite small.

-As a result of the ever changing threat landscape and the consistent allocation of IT and company resources on network security the DIY approach has lost its appeal and effectiveness.
-Small and mid-sized companies in particular can’t afford to be network security experts, mitigating every attack and anticipating the next big threat.
+As a result of the ever-changing threat landscape and the consistent allocation of IT and company resources on network security, the DIY approach has lost its appeal and effectiveness.
+Small and mid-sized companies, in particular, can’t afford to be network security experts, mitigating every attack and anticipating the next big threat.
 They have a business to run and managing security and preventing threats is not their focus.
-It’s a burden unjustly placed on the SMB, who often does not have the resources or inclination to manage the ongoing security challenge.
+It’s a burden unjustly placed on the SMB, who often do not have the resources or inclination to manage the ongoing security challenge.

 It shouldn’t have to be this way.
 Security should work for the SMB and not the other way around.
 It’s time for security vendors to assume a stronger, more active role in managing and maintaining the protection of their client’s networks.

-As small and medium-sized businesses look to simplify their security management through elimination of hardware, reduced administration and centralized management, the cloud is fast becoming the most viable alternative.
+As small and medium-sized businesses look to simplify their security management through the elimination of hardware, reduced administration, and centralized management, the cloud is fast becoming the most viable alternative.

 Cloud-delivered services can dynamically grow or shrink based on the needs of the SMB and you only pay for what you need based on usage.
 Cloud-delivered security allows the SMB to focus on their business and abandon or reduce the DIY security approach.